The Resurrection of Jesus in the New Testament

 "Mary!"

-F) Comparison of the "Ascension" Narratives of Luke and Acts:
+F) Comparison of the Ascension Narratives of Luke 24 and Acts 1 (and the "Anti-Ascension" of Matt 28):

 G) Questions for Reflection and Discussion: